larsthorup/webteknologi-dtu/04-react/README.md

   - https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/
 - React is in active development with a friendly community
 - As a library, React composes well with other technologies
+- React scheduling easier (for me) to reason about than event streams and signals

 ## Components